 In their 1996 edition of Badgers, Ernest Neal and Chris Cheeseman describe some mating events.
-The biologists write:
+The biologists wrote:

 “The first sign of interest shown by the boar is often the raising of the tail into a vertical position and the emission of a loud and often continuous deep whinnying purr.
 He may then approach with a shuffling motion taking short steps with the legs kept rather rigid.”

-Other descriptions note the presence of mutual grooming and 'ground pawing' by the boar immediately prior to mating.
-Many field reports describe vocalisation between badgers during copulations, serious attempts at which may last anywhere from ten minutes to an hour and a half; bouts of two to five minutes seems to indicate the sow isn’t fully receptive.
+Other descriptions note the presence of mutual grooming and “ground pawing” by the boar immediately prior to mating.
+Many field reports describe vocalisation (particularly purring”) between badgers during copulation, serious attempts at which may last anywhere from ten minutes to an hour and a half; bouts of two to five minutes seems to indicate the sow isn’t fully receptive.
 Mate-guarding (i.e. males chasing away competitors from their chosen mate) is known in badgers and, in some respects, badger clans are similar to the pride system observed in lions; sows are able to move into neighbouring territories where they are apparently free to mix with, and frequently mate with, other badgers.

 In a study of 548 adult female badgers from Offaly in Ireland between 1989 and 1990, Thomas Hayden and Robert Whelan found that between 80% and 90% of females mated, with 65-70% achieving successful implantation and, of these, only 35-40% lactated.
 These figures are similar to results from studies on badger populations in southern England, where about one-third of females breed annually.
 The Irish paper goes on to report that reproductive performance of yearlings was inferior to older badgers and observed some evidence for density-dependant reproduction – i.e. reproductive success was correlated with the number of badgers in the population.